+Note that a carry-in system could provide some of the above information.
+For example, using position / accelerometer information, a carry-in system could provide approximate vehicle dynamics information.
+This type of information provision is not in scope of VC as defined in this document.

 IV.
 VC Uses

 This section provides general information on possible uses of VC, grouped according to the type of use case.
 Some elements appear in multiple use case descriptions below, as common terminology does not always have precise boundaries.

+VC that might impact safety or vehicle control should be secure and trusted.

+The inclusion of a use case on this section is not an endorsement of that use case or a suggestion that it be mandated.
+This list is a list of technical possibilities whose use might be decided on by appropriate stakeholders.

 Possible use cases include, but are not limited to:

 Safety and Emergency

-Safety information for vehicle occupants: VC makes it possible for built-in systems to provide real-time notifications and warnings to vehicle occupants about possible hazards.
-These notifications and warnings are based on information collected from the vehicle´s surroundings and road transport infrastructure components.
+Safety information for vehicle occupants: VC makes it possible to provide real-time notifications and warnings to vehicle occupants about possible hazards.
+These notifications and warnings are based on received information, integrated with direct sensing by the vehicle.

+VC makes it possible to report various types of possible local hazards, allowing for a more comprehensive risk assessment.

 Notifications and warnings include, but are not limited to, information about wrong-way driving, traffic congestion, VRU presence, slippery roads, vehicles with excessive speed, presence and directions of emergency vehicles, and other road hazards.